adapting to a new Culture

-Everyone who goes through the process of adapting to a new culture experiences culture shock—whether mild or extreme—and you should anticipate it as a perfectly normal, if stressful, part of your study abroad experience.
+Everyone who goes through the process of adapting to a new culture experiences culture shock — whether mild or extreme.
+It is a perfectly normal, if stressful, part of your study-abroad experience.
 Culture shock usually does not occur immediately.
 At first you will probably feel elated by your new surroundings.
-After this "honeymoon" phase, you may start to feel frustrated or irritated, or feel that you will "never" adapt.
-Eventually you will begin to feel more comfortable, and ultimately you may feel completely incorporated into your host culture or feel that you are "forgetting" your American ways.
+After this "honeymoon" phase, you may start to feel frustrated or irritated, or feel that you will never adapt.
+Eventually you will begin to feel more comfortable, and ultimately you may feel completely incorporated into your host culture or that you are forgetting your American ways.
 In the early, negative stage of culture shock, it's important to remember that you WILL get over it.
-You may feel such a part of your host culture by the time your study abroad program is over that you will experience “reverse culture shock” when you return to the US.
+By the time your study-abroad program ends, you may feel such a part of your host culture that you will experience “reverse culture shock” when you return to the U.S.

 Knowing that culture shock AND reverse culture shock are normal and anticipating them are the first steps to managing them.
 You can find valuable tips about coping with culture shock from many resources, including those listed below.